Lake Simcoe is a four-season fishing hot spot

 Starting in the late 1990s, the lake has been colonized by the round goby, a small invasive baitfish.
 While invasive species are always a concern, Simcoe’s smallmouth have grown fat on the bottom-dwelling gobies.
 Five-pound bass are rare in Ontario, but they’re now routine on Lake Simcoe, thanks to both the gobies and a strong catch-and-release ethic among anglers.

 Smallmouths up to eight pounds are now caught regularly, and many believe the lake will soon produce a new Canadian record.
-Lake Simcoe’s large smallmouth tend to be found in relatively deep water, typically 15 to 30 feet depths around islands, rocky shorelines, drop-offs and points all around the lake.
+Lake Simcoe’s large smallmouth tend to be found in relatively deep water, typically 15- to 30-foot (4.5- to 9-metre) depths around islands, rocky shorelines, drop-offs and points all around the lake.
 Artificial lures are by far the most popular and effective bait, especially crankbaits and goby-imitating soft plastics.

 As anglers turn their attention toward Lake Simcoe’s enormous smallmouth bass, it’s easy to overlook the lake’s excellent fishing for their cousin, the largemouth bass.
 While they don’t reach record-book size, Simcoe’s largemouth are still plentiful, well fed and often easier to catch than the smallmouth.
 Warm, shallow Cook’s Bay (including the mouth of the Holland River) is again the focus, but largemouth bass inhabit most of the lake’s shallow weedy areas.
 Most classic bass lures work well, but you can never go wrong with soft-plastic worms, spinnerbaits and weedless topwater frogs.